How Your Property is Appraised

 Assessed Value and the Tax Rate

 The assessor’s office has very little to do with the total amount of taxes collected.
 The assessor’s primary responsibility is to find the fair market value of your property, so that you may pay only your fair share of the taxes.

 The amount of taxes you pay is determined by a tax rate applied to your property’s assessed value.
 The tax rate is determined by all the taxing agencies such as city, county, school districts, etc. and also depends on what is needed to provide all the services you enjoy.

 The assessor’s office also keeps track of ownership changes, maintains maps of parcel boundaries, keeps descriptions of building and property characteristics up to date, and keeps track of individuals and properties eligible for exemptions and other forms of property tax relief.
 Most importantly, the assessor analyzes trends in sales prices, construction costs, and rents, to estimate the value of all assessable property.
 All this must be done economically, currently less than 1/10th the cost of hiring someone to appraise your property.

 In your opinion, if the value of your property differs from the assessor’s, by all means go to the office and discuss the matter.
 Staff will be glad to answer your questions about the appraisal and explain how to appeal if you cannot come to an agreement.
 The assessor’s office relies on the property owner for information.
 You can help by providing accurate information.
 If you feel taxes are too high, you should make your opinion known to the proper taxing authorities.

 If after talking with your local assessor you still feel that your assessment is too high, you have the right to appeal.
-This right to appeal is part of the due process provided every property owner in Illinois and is a formal legal matter involving the property owner, the board of review (external site)and very often the Township Assessor.
+This right to appeal is part of the due process provided every property owner in Illinois and is a formal legal matter involving the property owner, Will Board of Review and very often the Township Assessor.